Lacrymology/states/postgresql/doc/pillar.rst

 postgresql:replication
 ~~~~~~~~~~~~~~~~~~~~~~

-Keys prefix with 'postgresql:replication' are only used for cluster setup.
+Keys prefix with ``postgresql:replication:`` are only used for cluster setup.
-For more details on PostgresSQL replication setting up, consult
+For more details on :doc:`/postgresql/doc/index` replication setting up, consult
 http://www.postgresql.org/docs/9.1/static/high-availability.html.
 This formula uses http://www.postgresql.org/docs/9.1/static/continuous-archiving.html
 method for replication and high availability.